eugli/udacity-deep-reinforcement-learning/p2_continuous-control/README.md

 3. Place the file in the DRLND GitHub repository, in the `p2_continuous-control/` folder, and unzip (or decompress) the file.

 ### Explanation
 My solution for this environment uses the actor-critic DDPG algorithm with fixed targets (for both actor and critic), soft updates, experienced replay, and added Ornstein–Uhlenbeck noise.
-The agent is created with four internal networks: a Q network, a deterministic policy network, a target Q network, and a target policy network.
+The agents are each created with four internal networks: a Q network, a deterministic policy network, a target Q network, and a target policy network.

 The Q network and the target Q network have identical architectures: 3 fully-connected layers joined by ReLU activation functions.
 The final output is entered into a tanh activation function.

 The policy network and target policy network also have identical architectures: 3 fully-connected layers joined by ReLU activation functions.

-The agent uses a discount rate of 0.99.
+The agents each use a discount rate of 0.99.

-The agent is trained in a training loop for either 1000 episodes (with a max of 1000 timesteps each) or when it reaches an average reward over 100 episodes of 30.0 or greater.
+The agents are each trained in a training loop for either 1000 episodes (with a max of 1000 timesteps each) or when they collectively reach an average reward over 100 episodes of 30.0 or greater.